 For a documentary on Native stereotypes in Germany, (link) “Forget Winnetou!
 Loving in the Wrong Way” (2018) however, it is not unreasonable to suppose that German perspective and experiences would naturally need to be involved in some way.
 So, despite its weird beginning (a close German friend wrote saying this younger white German academic was interested in collaborating on a film on native stereotypes, but he wanted to use her as a medium until he was sure I was interested), I eventually accepted an offer.

 3 years later, the fine cut versions of the film are (link) uploaded for viewing by various festivals and interested groups/institutions on Vimeo, but it has been an exhausting experience primarily because of unnecessary, harmful behaviors that not only affected me but some of the Native participants of the documentary.
 Please don’t mistake this post.
 It’s not a roast.
 I learned some hard lessons that were necessary, on my choice making too.
-I will not make the same mistake again by choosing to work with someone who seemed to control, but then fully displayed many of the same colonial behaviors and practices the documentary was being created to highlight and criticize.
-It doesn’t have to go down like that, as I’ve successfully worked with and continue to work on projects with people from all kinds of backgrounds.
+I will not make the same mistake again by choosing to work with someone who seemed to control, but then fully displayed many of the same colonial behaviors and practices the documentary was being created to highlight and help correct.
+Situations like that do not have to happen.
+Collaboration doesn’t have to go down like that, as I’ve successfully worked with and continue to work on projects with people from all kinds of backgrounds.

 At the best of times, my life is a study in survival techniques, psychological, emotional and physical, spiritual, but I am not alone.
 This could be said for many POC anywhere in western societies, but especially those who work abroad in Europe.
 It’s terribly tough but can be, as in my case, critically necessary.
 You really do not need or want any superfluous BS, in particular from privileged people who show by their actions, they do not “get it”.
 Lack of empathy, and not just because they “don’t know”.
 Some may be considered educated or even work in various movements, groups or positions where anti-racism is their focus, but as one of the film’s Native interviewees rightly said, “They do their activism in a way that only benefits themselves.”